dagster-io/dagster/python_modules/airline-demo/README.md

     pytest -s

 We use [pytest marks](https://docs.pytest.org/en/latest/example/markers.html#mark-examples) to identify useful subsets of tests.
+You can find the marks we use in `airline_demo_tests/marks.py`.
-For instance, to run only those tests that do not require a running Spark cluster, you can run:
+For instance, to run only those tests that do not require Spark, you can run:

     pytest -m "not spark"